elven-js/elvenjs-website/src/docs/recipes.md

 In this section, we will check real-world examples.
 Of course, you can also check the code in many demos linked on the homepage.
 Let's see the most common cases here.

 Remember that you can use the ElvenJS not only in static websites but let's focus only on such ones for simplicity.
-Check the linked demos on StackBlitz to learn how to use it with Astro or SolidJS.
+Check the linked demos on StackBlitz to learn how to use it, for example, with Astro or SolidJS.

 ### How to login and logout with auth providers

 ElvenJS offers two of four auth providers for now.
-They are the Maiar mobile app and Maiar browser extension.
-There will also be support for the Elrond Web Wallet and Ledger Nano.
+They are the [Maiar Mobile app](https://get.maiar.com/referral/rdmfba3md2) and [Maiar browser extension](https://chrome.google.com/webstore/detail/maiar-defi-wallet/dngmlblcodfobpdpecaadgfbcggfjfnm).
+There will also be support for the Elrond [Web Wallet](https://wallet.elrond.com/) and [Ledger Nano](https://www.ledger.com/) and Ledger Nano.

 To be able to login you need to initialize ElvenJs and then use the login function: